WycliffeAssociates/cro-hackathon-2024-10/readme.md

 ## To Do

--   [ ] Don't use sed to make changes to files, do it within the app.
+-   [ ] Debug why it hangs on directory load sometimes

 ## Someday/Maybe

 -   [ ] Show an hourglass or something when waiting for things.
--   [ ] Support using ssh keys, e.g. id_rsa
+-   [ ] Support using ssh keys, e.g. id_rsa, if someone asks for it

 ## Done